SlicerDMRI/wmap/docs/szbd_study_analysis_pipeline_desc.md

    Additionally, the documentation in the file header should be read carelfully.

-   The input data path `[in_data_path]` must be set to the place where the data corresponding to all available participants exists, and pick an appropriate location for the output `[path_to]` directory, e.g.
+   The input data path `[in_data_path]` must be set to the place where the raw DICOM data corresponding to all available participants exists, and pick an appropriate location for the output `[path_to]` directory, e.g.

   ```shell
   $ heudiconv \